mmicire/xcpng-alpine-xoa/README.md

 - ronivay/xen-orchestra
 - Watchtower for automatic updates
 - xe-guest-utilities and added to runlevel default
+- automatic daily updates and email on updates or error

-You should then see a message
+You should then see some messages:

+⚠️  Manual configuration required <- do these things if you want email alerts for updates

 ✅ Postinstall complete.
 Xen Orchestra is running at: http://xxx.xxx.xxx.xxx